José María Zavala Castella: Ascendance to power (1957–1965)

 The secretarios were increasingly under fire from some Traditionalists, who suspected them of subversive ideas.
 However, the so-called camarilla counter-attacked using loyalty to the prince and the dynasty as the lever; the campaign resulted in ousting the chief opponent, Zamanillo, in 1963.
 The same year produced a wave of personal changes in technical and apparently minor positions in the organisation; Zavala became a liaison officer between the party executive and the France-based Don Javier.
 Massó later described it as "golpe de mano fulminante".
-In terms of political course the group remained somewhat ambiguous.
+In terms of political course the group remained ambiguous.
 On the one hand, in 1964 they sought understanding with Movimiento and approached Solís for Cortes nominations to Massó, Zavala and Echevarría.
 On the other, the same year the Madrid AET guided by Zavala published Esquema doctrinal, a Q&A-format doctrinal lecture which advanced a blend of monarchism and Marxism.

 In the mid-1960 Carlos Hugo was already playing a key role in Carlist politics.
 Guided by Massó and Zavala, in 1965 he dissolved old governing structures and nominated new Junta de Gobierno, theoretically the key party executive, composed either of traditionalists or fence-sitters.
 However, in an array of auxiliary bodies he set up also Secretaría Técnica, headed by Zavala.
-Though formally a technical body intended to run the daily party business, in the increasingly diluted governing structure it turned into the nucleus of power within the organisation, the unit which controlled nominations, agendas, meetings and finances.
+Formally a technical body intended to run the daily party business, in the increasingly diluted governing structure it turned into the nucleus of power within the organisation, the unit which controlled nominations, agendas, meetings and finances.
 Scholars note that at this point Zavala effectively became the key man behind the party machinery.
 Even José María Valiente, Jefé Delegado and as such nominally the political leader of the organisation, acknowledged the change and in matters of internal policy delegated to Zavala.
 Some historians claim that 1965 marked the real "golpe de mano" within Carlism.